randsleadershipslack/documents-and-resources/incident-process.md

 In the case of a raised concern, the understanding is there *may be no action* other than administrative awareness.

-In extreme cases involving formal complaints, the Administrator may suspend one or more accounts until they can triage and resolve an incident.
+In extreme cases involving formal complaints, the Administrators may suspend one or more accounts until they can triage and resolve an incident.

 Incidents are confidential.
-The Administrator will not provide any information to parties not involved in any incidents.
-The lone exception is the case where an incident occurs in a public channel; the Administrator will consult those involved in the incident before disclosing any information.
+The Administrators will not provide any information to parties not involved in any incidents.
+The lone exception is the case where an incident occurs in a public channel; the Administrators will consult those involved in the incident before disclosing any information.

 ## Appeal of Account Suspension